TyrantUT/BrewberryPi_Qt6/README.md

 This guide explains how to cross-compile Qt 6.9.1 for Raspberry Pi using Docker.
 The process involves building a host environment, compiling Qt for the host, and then cross-compiling Qt for the Raspberry Pi.
 The resulting binaries can be used to develop and deploy Qt applications on the Raspberry Pi 4.

+## Pre-built images can be found on Dockerhub
+- `docker pull tyrantut/qt-crosscompile:post-compile-6.9.1-clean`

 ## Prerequisites

 - **Docker**: Ensure Docker is installed and running on your system.